 What Is Chapter 13 Bankruptcy?

 Chapter 13 bankruptcy is a form of debt relief that allows you to make payments on your debt for a set period – either 3 or 5 years.
 After you successfully complete the repayment plan, your covered debts are discharged.
-A discharge means that the debt is wiped clean, and you are no longer responsible for paying on it.
+A discharge means that the chapter 13 credit report is wiped clean, and you are no longer responsible for paying for it.

 When you file for Chapter 13 bankruptcy, you must file a petition with the court and include lists of your:

 - Tax information

 You must also submit a proposed repayment plan.